almostrealism/flowtree/README.md

 #### GraphPersist ####

 All GraphPersist queries for the running JVM are stored in a root QueryLibrary.
-You can add queries in just two lines of code.
+You can add queries in just two lines of code which specify the mapping of columns to bean properties and a factory lambda to construct the object which will contain the results.

 ```
 #!java